 Trans-Eco Airways over a Moscow Skyline

 The Ecotopia 2121 Project details the super-green ecofriendly futures of 100 cities worldwide.
-This month, we look into the green future of Moscow's aviation industry...
+This month, we look into the green future of Russia's aviation industry...

 When the Americans decided to build a moon rocket, the Apollo/Saturn, to carry astronauts to the lunar surface, the Russians began to build one too, calling it the N1-L1.
 The Apollo/Saturn landed Neil Armstrong on the moon in July 1969, but Russia’s gigantic N1-L1 exploded spectacularly in the Soviet desert air as soon as it was launched.

 When the French and British started up a supersonic jetliner, the Concorde, the Russians decided to build one too, the Tupolov 300, nicknamed Concordski.
-The British Concorde by itself made fifty thousand flights during a thirty-five-year period.
+The British Concorde by itself made tens of thousands of flights during a thirty-five-year period.
 However, the first Tupolov 300 crashed in spectacular fashion at the Paris air show in 1973.
 An improved version later crashed during delivery to its airline company.

 When the United States started building a space shuttle in the 1970s, the Russians began planning one, too.
 The US shuttle program completed 135 missions from 1981 to 2011, including the launching of the Hubble Space Telescope in 1990.
 The Russian space shuttle, named Buran, was used once on a remote-controlled flight in 1988.
 Fortunately, it didn’t crash or explode, but it was mothballed straightaway to a mothballed straightaway to a storage hangar just outside Moscow.